 Over the last few years, the landscape of BJJ changed dramatically with a new competition style called “Combat Jiu Jitsu.”

 What is Combat Jiu Jitsu?
-Combat Jiu Jitsu, a new form of BJJ competition that allows open handed strikes on the ground.
-It was made as a way to bridge the gap between MMA and BJJ.
+Combat Jiu Jitsu is a new form of BJJ competition that allows open handed strikes on the ground.
+Combat Jiu Jitsu was conceptualized by Eddie Bravo to bring more excitement to BJJ competition by incorporating the palm strikes into the EBI rule sets.

 In this article, we are going to break down everything you need to know, from its origins, creator, rules, and also the biggest competition, and famous grapplers that participate in these competitions.